 TEACH Grant Program

-The new Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides up to $4,000 per year in grants for graduate and undergraduate students to students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
-Students may receive up to $16,000 for undergraduate study and up to $ 8,000 for graduate study.
-Part-time students are eligible, but the maximum grant will be reduced.
+The new Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides up to $3,712 per year in grants for graduate and undergraduate students to students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.

 For more detailed information, view the TEACH Grant Information Sheet from the U.S. Department of Education.